pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 #Iterator Methods

-explicit SDAL_Iter(T* item_array, T* end_ptr)
+CDAL_Iter(ItemLoc const& here)
 ------------

-* Explicit constructor for an iterator which, when dereferenced, will return a mutable reference to the first item held in the item_array parameter
+* Explicit constructor for an iterator which, when dereferenced, will return a mutable reference to the item held at the node and array index described by the here parameter
 * Neither item_array nor end_ptr may be null
 * end_ptr must be greater than or equal to item_array

-SDAL_Iter(const SDAL_Iter& src)
+CDAL_Iter(const CDAL_Iter& src)
 ------------

-* Copy constructor - sets the current iterator position in the item array and the end position to that of src
+* Copy constructor - sets the current iterator position to the node and array index described by src
 * Afterwards, operator==(src) should return true, otherwise throw a runtime_error indicating state corruption

 \detokenize{reference operator*() const}